glacierscse/cs207ddl/README.md

 Now copy the website link from the terminal (something like: http://127.0.0.1:5000/) Now we can upload the json file or id onto the server and return the 5 most similar time series in the database.
 This uses the connection between flask and server and the UI.

+## How use the website
+On the website, there are three buttons: Upload a JSON File, Get Similar and Display button.
+If the user input a valid timeseries ID into the window, and then click the the Get Similar button, then the top five most similar timeseries IDs will show on the website.
+If the user then click the Display button, then the plots of the five nearest timeseries will be displayed.
+The website UI also support JSON file upload.
+If the user upload a valid JSON file, and then click the Display button, the top five most similar timeseries from the database will be plotted.

 ## pip setup package
 Create a pip setup package for the project by using Pyscaffold in the dist/glacierscse-1.0.tar.gz.
 Also setup.cfg, setup.py and glacierscse.egg-info/* are included.